 Not that Maria is all gloom and preachiness, of course!
 These ideas are all wrapped up in a story told with wit and charm.
 The series shifts between bawdy comedy and historical drama, and each part is as strongly written and directed as the other.
 The comedy bits are especially notable for sexual humor that rarely hinges on assault or “comedic” misunderstandings.
 A smart, nuanced series that’s also an entertaining watch, don’t let the tawdry title keep you from giving this one a try.

 Content Warnings: It’s impossible to talk about the relationship between sex and power without sexual assault coming up, and so Maria the Virgin Witch comes with a major warning for rape.
 It’s portrayed respectfully and never used for titillation, but it’s graphic and potentially very triggering.
 It also makes hefty use of Christian mythology, going well beyond the usual surface-level symbols that many Japanese properties use as set dressing.
-Finally, there’s a lot of sexual humor, graphic violence, and mild non-sexual nudity.
+Finally, there’s a lot of sexual humor, graphic violence, a gay stereotype character, and mild non-sexual nudity.

 Suggested Age Range: 16 and up